hansungj/hansungj.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

 ---
 Hello!
 My name is Sungjun Han.
-I am an aspring scientist interested in studying how machines can make better representations of the world with minimal inductive bias.
-I am most interested in language processing in intersection with other machine learning topics including meta-learning, out-of-domain generalization, compositional generalization and continual learning.
+I am an aspring scientist interested in studying how machines can make better representations of the world using minimal inductive bias.
+I am most interested in language processing such as compositional generalization and other machine learning topics including meta-learning, out-of-domain generalization, and continual learning.

 I received my Bachelor's in Engineering Science - Math, Stats, and Finance option at the University of Toronto in 2020.
 I worked with Prof. [Yuri Lawryshyn](https://www.labs.chem-eng.utoronto.ca/lawryshyn/) under [CMTE](https://www.cmte.utoronto.ca) for my Bachelor's thesis.
 Then I received my Master's degree in Computational Linguistics in 2023 working with Prof. [Sebastian Pado](https://nlpado.de/~sebastian/) under the [Institute of Natural Language Processing](https://www.ims.uni-stuttgart.de/en/institute/) at the University of Stuttgart.